Candidates urged to stop making predictions as Afghans await presidential poll results.

-Insurgent attacks during polling claimed more than two dozen lives in what EU observers said were 270 security incidences.
+Attacks by fighters during polling claimed more than two dozen lives in what EU observers said were 270 security incidences.

-Nader Nadery of the Free and Fair Election Foundation of Afghanistan, an Afghan vote monitoring group said the Taliban in the country’s south had cut off the fingers of two voters.
+Nader Nadery of the Free and Fair Election Foundation of Afghanistan, an Afghan vote monitoring group, said the Taliban in the country’s south had cut off the fingers of two voters.

-Rumors that the Taliban would cut off the fingers of voters – identified by purple indelible ink, used as an anti-fraud measure to show who has already voted – spread ahead of the elections.
+Rumours that the Taliban would cut off the fingers of voters – identified by purple indelible ink, used as an anti-fraud measure to show who has already voted – spread ahead of the elections.

 The Afghan monitoring group also warned that there had been voting irregularities.

 “In some places we did see the independent electoral commission’s staff, at the local level, they were not keeping to a good level of impartiality.
 Those places need to be looked at carefully,” Nadery told Al Jazeera.

 “There were, as an example, issues of underage voting … not a very large number, but that indicates an irregularity.”

 In Washington, Barack Obama, the US president, hailed the elections as an “important step forward” for Afghanistan.